Archie Carpenter: Storylines

 During Freshers week, Archie has a one-night stand with India Longford (Beth Kingston) and humiliates her by ignoring her publicly.
 In October 2009, Archie receives a call, which he doesn't identify on screen.
 The unknown caller informs him that Zoe is charged with the murder of her best friend and Archie's ex-girlfriend, Sarah, who has just died in a skydiving accident when her parachute failed to deploy which resulted in her death.
 Unbeknown to everyone, Lydia, Sarah's girlfriend has framed Zoe for Sarah's death as she was the culprit who sabotaged Sarah's parachute that was intended to kill Zoe.
 Archie is keen to support his sister.
 During an argument with Lydia, Archie realises Lydia was the saboteur and accuses her during Sarah's wake.
 Zoe is found not guilty with everyone believing Sarah committed suicide.
 Archie develops a drug habit and drops an ecstasy tablet in Nancy's flat which is then nearly taken by her young nephew Charlie Dean (Joshua McConville).
 Elliot also gets the blame as he had let Archie in.
 Neither Nancy nor Elliot want to speak to Archie again.
 On a night out with Kris and Zak, Archie makes comments about Zak's dead brother Caleb who was killed on patrol in Afghanistan.
 These comments offended Zak and he punches Archie.
 This leaves Archie with no friends in the village.
 Archie leaves after Elliot is taken into hospital having taken Archie's pills.

 Reception

 In 2009 Ruth Deller of entertainment website Lowculture criticised Archie stating: "Zoe’s generic lairy student brother serves no purpose, essentially being an even more obnoxious version of Zak, whilst Zak is still on the show.
 And there’s no believability about his relationship with Zoe whatsoever."
+A writer from Western Mail branded Archie a "sex-obsessed student".
+They found Archie's story in which he attempts to expose Lydia's crimes ironic because of his low intelligence.
+They quipped "normally, Archie couldn't find his way out of a paper bag so it's funny how the death of Sarah Barnes and his sister Zoe's subsequent incarceration have transformed him into Sherlock Holmes."